dustinpfister/blog_posts/_posts/threejs-materials.md

 ### 3.2 - Size Attenuation and The Points Material

 By default the Size Attenuation option of the points material is set to true.
-What this means is out of the box the side of the points will get smaller or bigger depending on the distance of the point from the camera.
+What this means is out of the box the size of the points will get smaller or bigger depending on the distance of the point from the camera.
 In some cases I might want to set this option to false if I want to just have a single size for each point in the geometry.

 ```js